How to Handle an Overpaid Credit Card

 Ask for a refund

-To get a refund, contact your credit card issuer directly by phone, e-mail, or webchat.
-Most banks are happy to provide either a cheque by mail or direct deposit, but keep in mind that most transactions take 24 to 72 hours to process.
+To get a refund, contact your credit card issuer directly by phone, e-mail, or chat.
+Most are happy to provide either a cheque by mail or direct deposit, but keep in mind that refunds take 7 – 15 days to process.

 Spend the overpayment